A Ready To Eat Chapati? Harvest Gold Halka Phulka Review

 Ghee has a signature aroma and taste that is unmissable.
 The ingredients mentioned cow ghee.
 However, when we tasted the rotis by themselves, we could not taste the ghee.

 The ready-to-eat chapati was super soft.
 In addition to this, the Halka Phulka rotis did not turn papad-like even after they cooled down.
-These frozen rotis have a short shelf-life which is an indicator of no added preservatives.
+These ready-to-eat rotis have a short shelf-life which is an indicator of no added preservatives.

-All you need is a tawa to heat these frozen rotis on.
+All you need is a tawa to heat these rotis on.
 No oil, no kneading, this is a one-step process.
 If you are a student missing homemade food, living alone, or simply don’t like to cook, this can be a good product to try.
 That being said, these are not meant for your everyday consumption owing to the price but can be a convenient option during your ‘I-don’t-feel-like-cooking’ days.
 Have you tried this ready to eat chapati before?
 Do you agree with our Harvest Gold Halka Phulka review?

 * If you do agree with our review, please give it a thumbs up!
 And, tell us which one is your favorite from this list.
 If you don’t, please tell us why!